dlleonardo/assembly/README.md

 # assembly
-Assembly excercises solutions made for logical networks exam, using syntax for Intel x86 processor.
+Assembly assignments solutions made for logical networks exam, using syntax for Intel x86 processor.